 All information about clients, prospective or current investments, internal affairs, policies, financial matters, personnel and strategies of Investcorp is highly confidential.
 No information regarding Investcorp's clients can be released to a third party without the client's prior written permission, unless such information is requested by an authorized official of a governmental or regulatory body.
+Please note that certain disclosures are authorized by our clients in the Investcorp Bank Account Opening Form and in standard Share Purchase Agreement for client investments.

-Any request from a third party to release confidential information of any kind must be referred to the General Counsel.
+Any request from a third party to release confidential information relating to a client to which the client has not given written consent must be referred to the General Counsel.